 Additional prizes may be awarded to those winners present at the awards ceremony at the discretion of the competition organizers.

-Both score sheets and awards will be available for pick up that night after the ceremony concludes.
-Awards and score sheets not picked up will be mailed back to participants.
+Both score sheets and awards will be available online for download the week after the ceremony concludes.
+Awards not picked up will be mailed back to participants.
 Results will be posted to the competition web site after the ceremony concludes.